Antonia Vai

-Antonia Morvai (born 24 April 1988), known professionally as Antonia Vai, is a Swedish/Hungarian singer, songwriter, music producer, activist and podcaster.
-She is the co-founder and hostess of the Hungarian podcast MiaFemme, a feminist, anti-racist, sex positive, body positive and LGBTQ-friendly podcast aiming to create a space for diverse personal and political discussions.
+Antonia Morvai (born 24 April 1988), known professionally as Antonia Vai, is a Swedish singer, songwriter, music producer and activist of Hungarian descent.

 Life and career

 The daughter of Hungarian emigrants, Antonia Vai was born in Stockholm, Sweden.
 She has been playing instruments and writing songs since her early childhood, drawing inspiration from the Legend of Zelda video game.
 She attended Adolf Fredrik's Music School and the "Rock & Soul" program at Fryshusets Gymnasium.
-Antonia Vai also graduated from the music program at Liljeholmens folkhögskola (college) in Rimforsa, Sweden.
+Antonia also graduated from the music program at Liljeholmens folkhögskola (college) in Rimforsa, Sweden.

 While she mostly writes songs and sings in English, she has written and performed several songs in both her native languages Swedish and Hungarian.
-In 2013, Vai moved to Budapest, Hungary to pursue her music career.
+In 2013, Vai moved to Budapest, Hungary.

 Eurovision Song Contest 2016

-Antonia Vai is participating in A dal 2016, a competition organised by the Hungarian public broadcaster Duna TV to select the Hungarian entry for the Eurovision Song Contest 2016.
-Vai performs the song "Who we are" as vocalist with András Kállay-Saunders.
+Antonia Vai participated in A dal 2016, a competition organised by the Hungarian public broadcaster Duna TV to select the Hungarian entry for the Eurovision Song Contest 2016.
+Vai performed the song "Who we are" as vocalist for András Kállay-Saunders.
 The song qualified with the highest of all scores in heat 2 on 30 January 2016.
 It qualified in the top 3 in Semi-final 1 on 13 February 2016, and competed again in the finals on 27 February 2016.